A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Platform Development and Characterization

 \subsection{Static and Dynamic Characterization}

-In our investigation, we focused on the synchronized movement of cylindrical permanent magnets within a rehabilitation platform, as visually represented in Figure \ref{behavior}.
-Our primary aim was to confirm that the magnets not only moved in unison but also remained attached to each other throughout the operation of the platform, even under the various forces exerted by patients, such as hand movements and the inherent weight of the limb.
+Our investigation focused on the synchronized movement of cylindrical permanent magnets within a rehabilitation platform (Figure \ref{behavior}).
+The aim was to ensure the magnets moved in unison and remained attached under various patient forces.

-To ensure the reliability and safety of the system, we embarked on a comprehensive characterization of both the static and dynamic behaviors of the magnets.
-In the dynamic mode of our experiment (Figure \ref{behavior}-a), we incorporated sophisticated measurement tools to precisely gauge the movement synchronization between the magnets.
-The bottom magnet's motion was tracked using a GHB38 rotary encoder attached to the platform's right shaft, providing detailed insights into its speed and positional changes.
-Simultaneously, the movement and distance of the top magnet were monitored using a HiLetgo VL53L0X time-of-flight distance sensor.
-This way, we could simulate patient interaction with the system in passive rehabilitation.
-This dynamic testing was critical to ensure that any lag or difference in the magnets' movements did not negatively impact the therapeutic effectiveness or the user experience of the rehabilitation process.
+In dynamic testing (Figure \ref{behavior}-a), we used a GHB38 rotary encoder to track the bottom magnet's motion and a HiLetgo VL53L0X sensor to monitor the top magnet's movement.
+This setup simulated patient interaction and ensured movement synchronization, critical for therapeutic effectiveness.

-Shifting to the static analysis (Figure \ref{behavior}-b), the bottom magnet was fixed in place, creating a controlled environment to observe the movement of the top magnet.
-This setup was subjected to different levels of force applied through calibration weights, mimicking the range of forces a patient might exert during rehabilitation exercises.
-The goal was to establish the threshold force that could potentially cause the magnets to detach.
-This threshold was crucial as it needed to be high enough to prevent unintentional detachment during normal use, yet low enough to not pose excessive resistance to the patient.
+In static testing (Figure \ref{behavior}-b), we fixed the bottom magnet and applied different forces to the top magnet using calibration weights.
+This established the threshold force for potential detachment, ensuring it was high enough to prevent accidental detachment but low enough to avoid excessive resistance.

-An important aspect of our study was considering only the transitional forces (represented by gravitational force here) and normal force in these tests, aligning with the common scenarios encountered in passive rehabilitation.
-However, we also acknowledged the possibility of additional force resistance that patients might experience due to limited limb functionality.
-Such resistance could potentially introduce an increased offset in the magnet synchronization, presenting a scenario that our system needed to accommodate to maintain its efficacy and safety in a real-world rehabilitation context.
+We considered only transitional and normal forces, as encountered in passive rehabilitation, but also recognized potential additional resistance from patients with limited limb functionality.
+This ensured our system could maintain efficacy and safety in real-world use.